ArronBeale/CI_PP2_Decrypt/README.md

 ### User Goals
 - To play a chance puzzle where you guess the word.
-- To have a limited number of attempts alongside a countdown determined by difficulty level.
+- To have a limited number of attempts determined by difficulty level.
 - To be able to chhose a difficulty level.
 - Replayable, fun and possibly addictive.